Bootstrap-Assisted Inference for Generalized Grenander-type Estimators: Technical Results and Omitted Details

-The assumptions of the lemma seem very mild.
-In particular, the assumption that $\Phi(I) \cap [l,u]$ and $\Phi^{-}([l,u])$ are closed is satisfied not only in the examples of Section \ref{[Section] Examples}, but in all examples of which we are aware.
+The assumptions of the lemma seem mild.
+In particular, the assumption that $\Phi(I) \cap [l,u]$ is closed is satisfied not only in the examples of Section \ref{[Section] Examples}, but in all examples of which we are aware.